Adriaan Nicolaas Petrus Pelzer: Membership and awards

-An honorary doctorate in Literature (Honoris Causa) was awarded on 10 October 1980.
+Pelzer was awarded an honorary doctorate in Literature (Honoris Causa) on 10 October 1980.

-He served on many committees, chairperson of the South African Archive commission, member of the editorial staff of the South African History Archive yearbook, member of the Historic society of South Africa, member of the academic society for Science and Art, member of the "National Monuments Council", member of the governing body for the "Voortrekker-monument", member of the Kruger-association, member of the Foundation of Simon van der Stel and member of the board of the University Western Cape.
+He served on many committees, and was chairperson of the South African Archive Commission, a member of the editorial staff of the South African History Archive yearbook, a member of the Historical Society of South Africa, a member of the academic society for Science and Art, member of the "National Monuments Council", a member of the governing body for the Voortrekker Monument, a member of the Kruger Association, a member of the Simon van der Stel Foundation and a member of the board of the University of the Western Cape.

-His important published Afrikaans literature and books was "Wordingsjare" (forming years), Jan van Riebeeck, "Portuguese Baanbrekers" (Portuguese Pioneers), "Verwoerd aan die Woord" (Verwoerd Speaking), and a documentary on the Afrikaner-Broederbond called "The Afrikaner-Broederbond: The First 50 years” (Eerste 50 Jaar).
-He help published the books on the history of South Africa called “Geskiedenis van Suid-Afrika”, history of the Second World War “Geskiedenis van die Tweede Wêreldoorlog”, “Ad Destinatum”, “Lydenburgse Eeufeesgedenkboek 1850–1950” (Lydenburg 100 year commemoration), “Die Rustenburgse Eeufeesgedenkboek 1851–1951” (Rustenburg 100 year commemoration), “Pretoria 1855–1955, Eeufees-album – Pretoria se Eerste Eeu in Beeld” (Pretoria 100 year commemoration and album), “Gedenkboek vir Generaal Hertzog” (Commemoration of General Hertzog), “Aspekte van die Suid-Afrikaanse Historiografie” (Aspects of the South African Historiography), and “Tukkie-Sport 1930–1980”.
-In addition he published many scientific and academic articles in academic Journals.
+His most important published works in Afrikaans were "Wordingsjare" (Formative Years), Jan van Riebeeck, "Portuguese Baanbrekers" (Portuguese Pioneers), "Verwoerd aan die Woord" (Verwoerd Speaks), and a documentary on the Afrikaner Broederbond called "The Afrikaner Broederbond: The First 50 Years” (Eerste 50 Jaar).
+He helped publish books on the history of South Africa called “Geskiedenis van Suid-Afrika”, the history of the Second World War “Geskiedenis van die Tweede Wêreldoorlog”, “Ad Destinatum”, “Lydenburgse Eeufeesgedenkboek 1850–1950” (Lydenburg 100 year commemoration), “Die Rustenburgse Eeufeesgedenkboek 1851–1951” (Rustenburg 100 year commemoration), “Pretoria 1855–1955, Eeufees-album – Pretoria se Eerste Eeu in Beeld” (Pretoria 100 year commemorative album), “Gedenkboek vir Generaal Hertzog” (Commemoration of General Hertzog), “Aspekte van die Suid-Afrikaanse Historiografie” (Aspects of South African Historiography), and “Tukkie-Sport 1930–1980”.
+In addition he published many scientific and academic articles in academic journals.

-He was member of the Afrikaner-Broederbond from 1945 with membership no 3381 and was member of the executive committee of the Afrikaner-Broederbond from 1965 to 1970.
+He was member of the Afrikaner Broederbond from 1945 (member no. 3381) and was a member of its executive committee from 1965 to 1970.

-Sport and specifically rugby (union) was a lifelong passion and he strived to further sport in the university from a coaching and administration point of view.
-In 1939 he was the rugby captain of the University of Pretoria’s under 19 team, “Tuks U19” which won the “De Vriesbeker” (a club and inter-university trophy) that year.
-He started out as coach of the university hostel team (“Sonop”) and progressed to President of Tukkies (University of Pretoria team) from 1960 to 1973.
+Sport and specifically rugby (union) was a lifelong passion of his, and he strived to further sport in the university from a coaching and administration point of view.
+In 1939 he was the captain of the University of Pretoria’s under 19 rugby team, “Tuks U19” which won the “De Vriesbeker” (a club and inter-university trophy) that year.
+He started out as coach of the university dormitory team (“Sonop”) and progressed to President of Tukkies (University of Pretoria team) from 1960 to 1973.

-From 1965 to 1978 he was vice-president and member of the executive committee of Northern-Transvaal Rugby Union (NTRU), the predecessor to the Blue Bulls and the Bulls Super Rugby franchise).
-From 1979 he became lifelong member of the executive committee of the NTRU.
-In 1977 the UP Sport committee gave him a special award for exceptional service to the University Sport and "Tukkie-sport".
-His interest in the university sport is also shown in his published book, "Tukkie-sport 1930–1980" which he wrote (completed 1980) for the 50th commemoration of the founding of the University.
+From 1965 to 1978 he was the vice-president and a member of the executive committee of Northern Transvaal Rugby Union (NTRU), the predecessor to the Blue Bulls and the Bulls Super Rugby franchise).
+In 1979 he became a lifelong member of the executive committee of the NTRU.
+In 1977 the UP Sport committee gave him a special award for exceptional service to University Sports and "Tukkie-sport".
+His interest in university sports is also shown in his published book, "Tukkie-sport 1930–1980" which he completed in 1980 for the 50th commemoration of the founding of the University.
 The book was published after his death in 1982.